return42/sphkerneldoc/linux_src_doc/include/linux/skbuff_h.rst

 Description
 -----------

      Drop a reference to the header part of the buffer.
 This is done by acquiring a payload reference.
 You must not read from the header part of skb->data after this.
-Note : Check if you can use \__skb_header_release() instead.
+     Note : Check if you can use \ :c:func:`__skb_header_release`\  instead.

 .. _`__skb_header_release`: